amuldi/Machinelearning_Pr/README.md

 🧠 Machine Learning Assignment Repository

-This repository contains practical exercises completed during the Machine Learning course at Soonchunhyang University.
+This repository contains practical exercises completed during the Machine Learning.
 Each notebook covers key supervised learning algorithms and demonstrates how to apply them using real datasets.